-Some of the most durable RVs on the road are Airstream trailers, which can last 40 or more years.
-According to Airstream an estimated 60 to 70% of all Airstreams made are still in use today.
+Some of the most durable RVs on the road are Airstream trailers, which are known for lasting 40 or more years.
+According to Airstream an estimated 60 to 70 percent of all Airstreams made are still in use today.

 If you're considering a travel trailer as your RV, and especially a used one, consider this: After about 15 years most brands will be just about used up, but an Airstream will have nearly two-thirds of its life left in it.
 And, in case you thought Airstream made only travel trailers, they offer two class B motorhome models, too.

 Airstream suggests that its RVs can hold their value equal to the original price or more, but this isn't always the case.
 A good place to check for current used RV asking prices is RV Online.

 Affordability: You can buy a good, used Airstream travel trailer for under $20,000, and older ones for under $10,000 and still have many years of maintenance-free use.

 Low Center Of Gravity: Airstream trailers have a low center of gravity that helps keep them stable, especially if you have to make a quick lane change or maneuver around an object in the road.

-Aerodynamic: Airstreams were built to be aerodynamic from the get-go, long before fuel mileage and environment were concerns.
-Airstream's aerodynamic design results in far better fuel mileage than box-style and 5th wheel trailers, estimating 10 to 20% fuel savings per trip over competitors.
+Aerodynamic: Airstreams were built to be aerodynamic from the get-go, long before fuel efficiency and the environment were concerns.
+Airstream's aerodynamic design results in far better fuel mileage than box-style and 5th wheel trailers, estimating 10 to 20 percent fuel savings per trip over competitors.
 This aerodynamic design stabilizes the trailer helping it glide smoothly with no buffeting from headwinds.
 Even in high side winds about the only thing that you'll feel is a slight jolt and a little sway when passing 18-wheelers.